Events - 2014

 November 15-16, 2014 – The 150th Anniversary Battle of Franklin Re-enactment

 Re-enactors from all over the country will come together to bring the Battle of Franklin to life.
 Camps will be open for visitors to walk-through and experience civilian and soldier life in the 1860s.
 Scheduled re-enactments will take place both days, and admission will be charged.
+Tickets go on sale on September 15, 2014.
 Click here for more information!

 November 30, 2014 – The 150th Anniversary of the Battle of Franklin and Annual Illumination

 To commemorate the Sesquicentennial of the Battle of Franklin, 10,000 luminaries, representing the casualties of the battle, will be lit at dusk.
 This event is free to the public.

 December 16-20, 2014 – 42nd Annual Candlelight Tour

 In commemoration of the 150th Anniversary of the Battle of Franklin, the theme of this year's Candlelight Tour is "The Christmas That Never Was."
 The Carter House and Carnton Plantation will be arranged as they were in December of 1864 just after the Battle of Franklin.
 Guests will walk through history as they hear stories of soldiers and civilians.
 Tickets are $15 and may be purchased online or at The Carter House and Carnton Plantation beginning November 1, 2014.